eclipse-archived/smarthome/tools/static-code-analysis/README.md

 ## Known Problems

-- If the build is configured to fail on error, combined report will not be generated in the bundle that fails the build.
-You will see only the error message provided by the plugin that has failed the build;
 - The combined report does not conatin links to the Checkstyle rule definitions;
 - Flooded console output when running Checkstyle in debug mode in Maven  (- X ) - https://github.com/checkstyle/checkstyle/issues/3184;

 ## 3rd Party

 - The example checks provided in the `static-code-analysis-config` (`MethodLimitCheck`, `CustomClassNameLengthDetector`, `WhileLoopsMustUseBracesRule`) are based on tutorials how to use the API of Checkstyle, FindBugs and PMD.
 For more info, see javadoc.
-- Static Code Analysis Report Tool is based completely on source files from the https://github.com/MarkusSprunck/static-code-analysis-report that are distributed under a custom license.
-More information can be found in the `static-code-analysis-config` LICENSE.txt file;
+- The tool that merges the individual reports is based completely on source files from the https://github.com/MarkusSprunck/static-code-analysis-report that are distributed under a custom license.
+More information can be found in the LICENSE.txt file;